LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-We'll talk a bit more about what the different formats mean in a different lesson.
+We'll talk a bit more about what the different data types mean later in [Data Types and Formats](/03-data-types-and-format/).

-### Useful Ways to View DataFrame objects in Python
+### Useful ways to view DataFrame objects in Python

 There are multiple methods that can be used to summarize and access the data
 stored in DataFrames.
 Let's try out a few.
 Note that we call the method by using
 the object name *articles_df.method*.
-So *articles_df.columns* provides an index
+So `articles_df.columns` provides an index
 of all of the column names in our DataFrame.

 > ## Try out the methods below to see what they return.
 >
-> 1. *articles_df.columns*.
+> 1. `articles_df.columns`.
-> 2. *articles_df.head()*.
-Also, what does *articles_df.head(15)* do?
+> 2. `articles_df.head()`.
+Also, what does `articles_df.head(15)` do?
-> 3. *articles_df.tail()*.
+> 3. `articles_df.tail()`.
-> 4. *articles_df.shape*.
+> 4. `articles_df.shape`.
 Take note of the output of the shape method.
 What format does it return the shape of the DataFrame in?
 {: .challenge}

 HINT: [More on tuples, here](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).

-## Calculating Statistics From Data In A Pandas DataFrame
+## Calculating statistics from data in a Pandas DataFrame

 We've read our data into Python.
 Next, let's perform some quick summary
 statistics to learn more about the data that we're working with.
-We might want
-to know how many animals were collected in each plot, or how many of each
-species were caught.
 We can perform summary stats quickly using groups.
 But
 first we need to figure out what we want to group by.

 Let's begin by exploring our data: